TheAnalystAlp/Retail-Sales-Insights-SQL-With-RFM-Analysis-/README.md

 * Customer_ID:A unique identifier for each customer
 * Category:The general classification of the purchased item
 * Item_ID:A unique code assigned to each product or item.
 * Price_Per_Unit:The cost of one unit of the item purchased.
-Useful for calculating total spending and identifying pricing trends.
 * Quantity:The number of units purchased in the transaction.
 * Total_Spent:The total monetary value of the transaction for that item.
-* Payment_Method:The method used by the customer to complete the purchase (e.g., Credit Card, Cash, Online Payment).
-Useful for payment trend analysis.
+* Payment_Method:The method used by the customer to complete the purchase
 * Location:The store, city, or region where the transaction took place.
-Helpful for geographic sales analysis and regional performance comparison.
-* Transaction_Date:The date (and possibly time) when the transaction occurred.
-Essential for time-based analyses, such as monthly sales or seasonal trends.
+* Transaction_Date:The date when the transaction occurred.
 * Discount_Applied:Indicates whether a discount was used in the transaction (could be a binary indicator or percentage value).
 Useful for assessing the impact of promotions on sales and customer behavior.

 # Tools & Techniques